kbaseattic/assembly/doc/client_tutorial.md

 ```

 You can of course skip the above step and submit your own
 files.
-Here's an example of the upload command:
+Here's an example of the upload command, assuming you already
+have to local sequence files named `p1.fq` and `p2.fq`:

 ```inv
 ar-upload --pair p1.fq p2.fq > ex2.data_id